 Wood paneling on the walls also adds a rustic feel.
 This is another good place for reclaimed wood or paneling that mimics old wood, which you can find at Faux Panels.

 Many old saloons had pressed tin ceilings.
 You can replicate this look with ceiling tiles.
 These lightweight titles can easily be installed by gluing or nailing them to the ceiling.
 You can also use drop in tiles with a suspended ceiling framework if you are working with an unfinished basement ceiling.

 Hang a pair of swinging saloon style doors in an entryway.
 Hang an old antique sign on the wall above the doorway or hang it from ceiling hooks in the doorway.

 If you don't already have a home bar but would like to add one, many options exist depending on your budget and living situation.
 If you rent or plan on moving in the near future, a portable bar is your best option.
 Choose a bar made with distressed wood and rustic hardware.

 La Fuente Imports carries rustic portable bars made from pine.

 If you or someone in your family has the tools and experience in woodworking, you can build a custom home bar.
 Here is yet another opportunity for reclaimed wood, for an authentic, Old West feel.
 Take a look at the gallery at Custom Made for some inspiring ideas.

 Include a set of rustic barstools with leather or cowhide upholstery and nailhead trim.
-For a real western novelty, take a look at the saddle seat barstools at the Longhorn Ranch General Store.
+Take a look at the saddle seat barstools at the Houzz.

 Replicas of antique oil lamps with hurricane shades and brass or tin hardware and old kerosene lanterns make excellent lighting choices for a saloon themed room.
 These lamps can be freestanding, wall-mounted or hung from the ceiling.
 You can find them in both electric and fuel burning varieties.